 I was in the drivers seat when we arrived at “The Button” bar was the new name.
 It was immediately apparent that the bar had changed hands and was a “Gentlemens Club” now!
 I immediately tossed the GMC into REVERSE!!
 The back up alarm sounded, as it should.
 The sound attracted an employee, seen bursting out of the nearest door.
 As I started cranking the wheel to back around and to my right a car pulled in behind us .
 Someone in the car behind us began honking just as “Martin” stuck his head through the tiny sliding window of the GMC! ” HI GUYS, THIS IS SOO BIG”; referring to the Jimmy!
 In a flash my friends on this years trip began questioning ; “I thought you said this was a strip bar !” ” What did you and Joe REALLY do on your trip last year?” ” Yeah, I bet you went diving!” ” Did you go to Largo or just stay here?”
 “The truth was going to come out sooner or later!”
 “Congratulations to you and Joe, much happiness!”
 So I whipped the wheel to the left and moved my foot from the brake while Martin was still welcoming us to “The Button” and the car behind us was still honking!
 We are now inching forward and left with Martin’ head still in a window small enough to be a “noose”!
 One more cut right and in reverse!
 Martin is suggesting we come back soon and I was wishing we had a siren to make some space to continue on our trip to Key Largo.
 We got right back on the road.
 We slept in a parking lot by Air Force Beach arriving at 02:30 end of day one!

 We were all accustomed to short nights like most folks in EMS / Fire service.
 We were back on the road at first light.
 Key Largo, our intended destination, is more or less a days drive down the majority of the length of Florida.
 But being playful to a fault we couldn’t resist the tennis court that suddenly popped into view on the west side of Highway One!
 Now we also noticed that the courts were attached to a really nice hotel!
 No problem!
 We changed into some nice clothes grabbed our tennis rackets, which of course were mandatory for a scuba diving trip!
 We acted like Chevy Chase in “Fletch” posing as guests we got everything we could get from the hotel staff for free!
 The Chase movie “Fletch” was produced two years after our trip!
 Watching Chevy goof around in that film made me think he got his movie idea from us!
 We didn’t really or actually get any item for free but with the promise of “We are checking in later” we had the staff delivering food and drink to the pool or court as if we were foreign dignitaries!
 After abusing our privileges long enough we got back “On the Road Again” which was one of the few songs we did NOT have on Mikes 96 8 track tapes! ““The road goes on forever and the party never ends” could have also been about us!
 As we depart to the south for our holy grale (scuba diving off the coast of Key Largo) we have no regrets of spending a day of pure tomfoolery.
 We have the motorhome for nine days and we can only dive one day.
 So off we go into the approaching evening!
-I thoroughly enjoyed this day but to this day I still can’t play tennis without launching the ball over the nearest building, we had a weeks worth of laughs being the biggest GOOFBALLS !
-But then again we needed that R abd R. We had all been in EMS for a decade!
+I thoroughly enjoyed THAT day but to THIS day I still can’t play tennis without launching the ball over the nearest building, we had a weeks worth of laughs being the biggest GOOFBALLS !
+But then again we needed that R and R. We had all been in EMS for a decade!